What is Tapping and EFT?

 While tapping on karate chop point, (see photo above), repeat the statement below three times.
 You can change it to fit your language and needs.

-“Even though I have this (insert problem/issue), I accept myself anyways.”
+“Even though I (insert problem/issue), I accept myself anyways.”

 An example is: